-Finally, as our region still suffers from a prevalent lack of real committed business leadership dealing with limited and deficient CSR agendas as a fashionable PR tool, compromising on their credibility and reputation in an era where disclosure has become the norm, we will continue to provide the proper and highest standard knowledge on CSR in order to help businesses meet the genuine CSR values: materiality, stakeholder engagement, and social impact.
+We live in a country and region which still suffer from the prevalence of uncommitted business leaders dealing with CSR agendas as a fashionable PR tool, and compromising on their credibility and reputation in an era where disclosure has become the norm.
+However, we will continue our sole efforts to provide the proper international standard knowledge on CSR among the private sector, in order to help businesses meet the genuine CSR values: materiality, stakeholder engagement, and social impact.

-Khaled Kassar Founder & CEO CSR LEBANON
+Khaled Kassar Founder and CEO CSR LEBANON